BitMind-AI/dfd-arena/arena/detectors/tutorial.md

 ## 2. Add Your Model to a Subdirectory

 Create a new subdirectory for your model.
-For SPSL, we have:

 ## 3. Create a Script for Your Model